johnMamish/lilac/README.md

   * Coding 48ksps sources
   * Mono audio only
   * Full-Bandwidth coding at 64kbps coding rate
+  * intra-frame energy prediction by band (this is necessary for a basic implementation).

 ##### Features not implemented in v0.1, but desired for future versions
   * CELT-based NB, WB, SWB, and FB encoding